Classes

 Ages:Child 6.
 Young 30.
 Adult 100.
 Mature 1000.
 Old 2000.
 Elderly 2500.
 Dead 3000.

-Starting Equipment:Sword, Chain Hauberk, Shield, Medium, Bow, Quiver, Shoulder, 24 Arrow, Knife, Boots, Leather, Gloves, Money Pouch, 20 Iron, Backpack, Sack, Leather, Flint and Tinder, 7 Dry Rations, Waterskin, Whetstone, Body Fat (5 lbs).
+Starting Equipment:Sword, Knife, Bow, Quiver, Shoulder, 24 Arrow, Chain Hauberk, Boots, Leather, Gloves, Money Pouch, 20 Iron, Backpack, Sack, Leather, Flint and Tinder, 7 Dry Rations, Waterskin, Whetstone, Body Fat 2 lbs.

 Level Advancement